-Red Hat Enterprise Linux 6 uses the yum package manager to install and update software packages.
+Red Hat Enterprise Linux 7 uses yum to install and update software packages.
 Patch management procedures may vary widely between enterprises.
 Large enterprises may choose to install a local updates server that can be used in place of Red Hats servers, whereas a single deployment of a system may prefer to get updates directly.
 Updates can be performed automatically or manually, depending on the site's policy for patch management.
 Many large enterprises prefer to test patches on a non-production system before rolling out to production.